Darokahn/CS2450/journal.md

 I had built a typewriter, where binary strings enumerated glyphs via a decoder, around the time I was introduced to programming languages.
 At that time, I realized I had been scared of formal programming languages for no reason.
 Python came naturally to me, and after plenty of discovery, I settled into an acceptable coding style.
 I wrote plenty of garbage code that I thought was innovative and proper at the time, heavily abusing python's introspective type system.

 After that, I coasted with Python for a while, writing a few neat games and other program types.
-I ignored my assignments and got bad grades, but I learnt so much.
+I ignored my assignments and got bad grades, but I learnt a lot.

 An itch still had to be scratched, though.
 I remembered my redstone days where I was touching bits directly.
 I knew that was the basic reality of computer science, but where was it?
 In python, it's almost nowhere to be found.
 Where does the print function come from?
 How do graphics applications draw to the screen?
 Where does all this complexity come from?
 I was frustrated, because I could not see the feet of the shoulders I stood on.